 Smart Consumers Ask Questions and Educate Themselves

 Any big home improvement project is bound to come with questions.
-If your only experience with a generator is the noisy, portable kind, you’ll likely have some questions about what makes a standby residential generator different.
-You’ll also likely wonder why they are significantly more expensive than the portable kind.
-In this post, we’ll explore some frequently asked questions about residential generators.
+If your only experience with a generator is the noisy, portable kind, you’ll likely have questions about what makes a standby residential generator different.
+You’ll probably wonder why they are significantly more expensive than the portable kind, too.
+But don’t worry!
+That’s why in this post, we’ll explore some frequently asked questions about residential generators.

 A residential generator is a permanent addition to your home.
-These generators tie directly to an underground fuel source like natural gas or propane, and they connect directly to your home’s electrical panel.
-A residential generator provides power to your entire home without the noise, manual refueling or multiple extension cords.
-Homeowners receive instantaneous and automatic generated power at the first detection of utility interruption.
+These generators tie directly to an underground fuel source like natural gas or propane and connect directly to your home’s electrical panel.
+Furthermore, a residential generator provides power to your entire home without noise, manual refueling, or multiple extension cords.
+For these reasons, homeowners receive instantaneous and automatically generated power at the first detection of utility interruption.

-In order to better answer some of the specific questions you may have about residential generators, we sat down with the Cooper Electrical Services team to list the top 10 most frequently asked questions about generators.
+To better answer some of your questions about residential generators, we sat down with the Cooper Electrical Services team to list the top 10 most frequently asked questions about generators.

 10 Commonly Asked Questions About Residential Generators

 Typically, new customers will ask the following on a first visit: